Frequently Asked Questions

 The good news is that most agencies have programs for exactly this issue – typically called voluntary disclosure programs.
 These agencies are motivated to get you complying and collecting these taxes.
 The programs allow you to pay your back tax liability and have most of the penalties waived.

 MyLodgeTax can work with you on the best solution to resolve your back tax issues and try to mitigate penalties and interest.
 We will also file late or amended returns on your behalf.
 We charge $250 per agency to administer a formal back tax or voluntary disclosure case.
 Alternatively, we can file late or amended returns to get you caught up (and request penalty waivers when appropriate).
-We charge $50 per return for late or amended returns.
+We charge $50 per return for late or amended return

 Exemptions vary by state, and some by city and counties within a state.
 Non-profit groups, church/religious organizations, certain government officials and universities are common groups that may be exempt from these taxes, but not always.
 Most states require the exempt organization to have an exemption certificate and pay with organization funds.